-- 1. Open one end of wrapper and microwave on defrost for 3 minutes -OR- their of elegerator overnight. - 2.
-Heat in microwave bounds on High power. - 3.
-Let sandwich stand in the microwave for 1 minute.
+- Open one end of wrapper and microwave on defrost for 3 minutes -OR- they in a larger ator overnight. - 2.
+Heat in microwave to seem as on High power. - 3.
+Let sandwich stand in the interowave for 1 minute.
 Enjoy!

-Microwave ovens vary, adjust
+Microwave ovens vary, adjusting